Best Italian idioms and meanings

 A person who acts stupidly, has low intelligence or has poor judgment is said to have a hen’s brain.

-This Italian idiom comes from the belief that the bigger the size of the brain, the more intelligent the animal.
+This Italian expression comes from the belief that the bigger the size of the brain, the more intelligent the animal.
 And judging from the size of its head, one can clearly say that a hen (or bird) does have a small brain animating the whole apparatus, and is therefore by this standard not too bright.
 And the person who acts stupidly (like the thief who posts his loot on Facebook), is said to possess a brain the size of a bird.

 A recent study, however, has revealed that birds’ brains are actually more complex and robust than formerly believed.
 An apology to all the feathered and winged members of the animal kingdom is probably in order.